notAperson535/OneClick-macOS-Simple-KVM/docs/installing-macos.md

 Once you get to the setup screen, you will probably notice that it is very laggy, this is ok, as it will get much faster once you get through it.
 A reboot is always reccomended after you are done installing.

 [Now head over to Finishing Up to see how to set up the VM to be faster and have more features like sound and display acceleration](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/finishing-up)

+## Setting the default boot device

+Once macOS is succesfully installed, you can select the macOS partition with ctrl+enter to set it as the default boot and automatically boot up the VM without the macOS Installer attached.
+This will prevent OpenCore from default booting the installer.